riyas2327/atlas-examples-terraform/consul-quick-start/README.md

 4. Run `packer push -create consul.json` in the [ops](ops) directory.
 5. Go to the [Builds tab](https://atlas.hashicorp.com/builds) of your Atlas account and click on the "consul" build configuration.
 Navigate to "Variables" on the left side panel of the build configuration, then add the key `AWS_ACCESS_KEY` using your "AWS Access Key Id" as the value and the key `AWS_SECRET_KEY` using your "AWS Secret Access Key" as the value.
 6. Navigate back to "Versions" on the left side panel of your build configuration, then click "Rebuild" on the your build configuration that errored.
 This one should succeed.
-7. Update your [ops/terraform/main.tf](ops/terraform/main.tf) template to add your Atlas artifact as a resource, reference that artifact in the [consul module](ops/terraform/main.tf#L30) instead of the "ami" variable, and finally, add the line `depends_on = ["atlas_artifact.consul"]` to your ["aws_key_pair.consul" resource](ops/terraform/main.tf#L25) to ensure the key pair is created before being referenced.
+7. Update your [ops/terraform/main.tf](ops/terraform/main.tf) template to add your Atlas artifact as a resource and reference that artifact in the [consul module](ops/terraform/main.tf#L30) instead of the "ami" variable.
 See below code snippet.

    ```
    provider "atlas" {